faucetsdn/udmi/docs/specs/onboarding.md

   into higher-level semantic concepts.
 * [Provisioning](provisioning.md): Setting up various system registries and device configuration to operate properly within the target system.
+* [Pointset](pointset.md): The 'phase' of actually sending pointset telemetry from the on-prem devices to the actual pipeline.
+The ultimate goal of onboarding!

 As an analogy, these phases correspond to biological _eyes_ (discovery), _brain_ (mapping), and _arms_ (provisioning), and fall into the simple _see_, _think_, _do_ adage: